 Because of its close association with the 60th Rifles at Delhi, in 1858 the Regiment became a Rifle Regiment.
 It was the custom, because of their swift and concealed method of warfare, for rifle regiments not to carry Colours, therefore in 1863 the 2nd Goorkhas ceased to exercise the privilege of carrying them.
-However, in recognition of their glorious achievements at Delhi, Her Majesty Queen Victoria caused a Truncheon to be presented to the Regiment in place of the Honorary Colour.
-This Truncheon was quite unique in the Armies of the British Empire and Commonwealth, and remains so in the British Army today, where it is carried by the successor Regiment to the 2nd Goorkhas, the Royal Gurkha Rifles.
+However, in recognition of their glorious achievements at Delhi, Her Majesty Queen Victoria presented a third, special Colour to the Regiment in the form of the Queen’s Truncheon.
+This Truncheon was unique in the Armies of the British Empire and Commonwealth, and remains so in the British Army today, where it is carried by the successor Regiment to the 2nd Goorkhas, the Royal Gurkha Rifles.

 The Truncheon was devised by Colonel Charles Reid, one of Queen Victoria’s Aides-de-Camp and commander of the Regiment at Delhi.
 It was presented in 1863 on behalf of the Queen by Lord Strathnairn, the Commander-in-Chief in India, at a special parade of all troops in the large garrison of Lahore, where it was honoured with a Royal Salute on presentation.